SebC11/DailyFunFact/README.md

 ## DynamoDB ##

 This project uses a fairly simple table within DynamoDB called fun_fact.
 It is used to store all the subscribers to the emails and is conveniently pulled through a DynamoDB Scan request in the lambda function.
 The primary key is the emails.
+A cognito identity pool is used to access the information.
+This role only has read and write permissions as to make sure the table is secure.

 ## Website ##